Divorce Process

 The spouse who starts the divorce by filing papers with the court is called the plaintiff.
 The spouse who receives the papers is the defendant.
 Whether you are the plaintiff or the defendant does not affect the outcome of your case.

 The main form you file to start a divorce case is called a complaint.
-There are two ways you can fill out a divorce complaint.
+The complaint is not the only form you have to fill out.
+There are two ways you can fill out the forms for a divorce:

 The complaint asks for information about you, your spouse, your children, and your marriage.
 You need to know when and where you were married.
-Most people ask for a no-fault divorce.
-If you do that, you need to state the date you and your spouse separated.
+It will also ask you if you would like to be restored to a former name.

-- Combined Summons, Complaint for Divorce, Notice of Appearance, and Affidavit of Child Custody (Form 400-00836 with children)
+• Combined Summons, Complaint for Divorce, Notice of Appearance, and Affidavit of Child Custody (Form 400-00836 with children)

-- Information sheet with basic information about yourself (Form 800)
+• Information sheet with basic information about yourself (Form 800)

-- Health Department information
+• Health Department information

-- First page of the Child Support Order form (Form 400-00802)
+• First page of the Child Support Order form (Form 400-00802)

-- Financial Affidavit - Income and Expenses (Form 400-00813A)
+• Financial Affidavit - Income and Expenses (Form 400-00813A)

-- Financial Affidavit - Property and Assets (Form 400-00813B)
+• Financial Affidavit - Property and Assets (Form 400-00813B)

-- Combined Summons, Complaint for Divorce and Notice of Appearance (Form 400-00836 without children)
+• Combined Summons, Complaint for Divorce and Notice of Appearance (Form 400-00836 without children)

-- Information sheet with basic information about yourself (Form 800)
+• Information sheet with basic information about yourself (Form 800)

-- Health Department information
+• Health Department information

 You may also have to fill out the Income and Expense and Property and Assets financial affidavits if your spouse requests them or the court orders you to do that:

-- Financial Affidavit - Income and Expenses (Form 400-00813A)
+• Financial Affidavit - Income and Expenses (Form 400-00813A)

-- Financial Affidavit - Property and Assets (Form 400-00813B)
+• Financial Affidavit - Property and Assets (Form 400-00813B)

 The financial affidavits take some time to complete.
 It’s important to fill them out accurately.
 You and your spouse must each fill out your own set.
 You should share family financial records such as investments, monthly bills, car loan papers, tax returns, and credit card debt so that you each have an accurate picture of your family’s finances.
-You can find more instructions for filling out the financial affidavits online.

 If you are afraid for your safety, you can file a motion, asking the court to keep your address confidential from your spouse.
 Your motion must be accompanied by an affidavit, describing the facts or events that support your request.
 You can find these forms in the Forms section of the Divorce web page.